Brian Patrick Regan: Espionage activity

 From July 1995 to August 2000, Regan worked as a USAF assignee at the National Reconnaissance Office (NRO) in Chantilly, Virginia, and was a signals intelligence specialist.
 He was forced into retirement in August 2000, having failed to accept an overseas deployment.
 In October 2000, he was hired by TRW Inc., but brought back to NRO and monitored.
 In 1999, he had begun downloading data from Intelink, and in total removed 20,000 pages, CD-ROMs and videotapes from NRO.
-Regan's financial situation, a rift in his marriage, and a realisation that he would not be promoted eventually gave him the idea to commit espionage to make money.
+Regan's financial situation, a rift in his marriage, as well as the realization he would not be promoted again, eventually gave him the idea to commit espionage to make money.
 According to prosecutors, he had credit card debts of $117,000 and wrote a letter to Saddam Hussein offering to sell intelligence material for $13 million.
 He also made similar offers to Libya and China.
 He buried the majority of the stolen documents in several forests.

 The plot was first discovered in December 2000, when an informant from the Libyan Consulate in New York handed the FBI a series of letters.
 The letters contained a letter written in a code Regan had created, as well as details on how to decode the letter, as well as code sheets.
 Each envelope also contained aerial images taken by US satellites of military sites in the Middle East, as well as other imagery to prove he wasn't bluffing.
 After narrowing the search down to Regan due in part to his dyslexia, FBI agent Steve Carr and other investigators began investigating him in April 2001.

-Upon his return to the NRO, cameras observed him using his work computer to again access Intelink files, with agents observing him taking notes.
-In August 2001, Regan was arrested by the FBI at Dulles International Airport, preparing to board a flight to Zürich, Switzerland.
-He was carrying classified documents and contact information for Iraqi, Libyan, and Chinese embassies in Switzerland hidden in his shoes.
-In February 2002, he pleaded not guilty to the charges.
+On June 26, 2001, Regan flew to Berlin, Germany, and on to Munich.
+His checked baggage for the flight contained glue and packing tape.
+On July 3, he flew back to Virginia.
+This travel was not in connection with any official duties.
+On Monday, July 30, 2001, Regan began his TRW assignment at NRO.
+Despite only being assigned to work on some basic orientation and online learning courses, NRO cameras observed him using his work computer to again access unrelated Intelink files, with agents observing him taking notes.